Chanute, Kansas: Area attractions

 Located at 1 West Main, this sculpture was dedicated in September 2003 by the Chanute High School Class of 1941.
-The sculpture honors engineer and city namesake, Octave Chanute, a railroad designer who built the railroad through the town (now next to the memorial site), and whose work inspired the Wright Brothers.
+The sculpture honors engineer and city namesake, Octave Chanute, a railroad designer who built the railroad through the community (now next to the memorial site), and whose work inspired the Wright Brothers.
 The replica sculpture of the Wright Brothers plane measures 23 feet from wing tip to wing tip and 20 feet from nose to tail.
 The project was in partnership with the City of Chanute.

 Transportation

 Highways

 Major highways running through Chanute are north–south route US-169 and east–west route K-39 (East-West).
 Chanute is also within 10 miles of two other major north–south highways: US-75 and US-59.
 These highways provide easy access to I-70 and I-35, the two Interstate highways passing through Kansas, as well as east–west highway US-400.